Mindfulness. Why do it?

 We would never claim that mindfulness works for all children and young people, but a significant finding from even the most robust research is that there seem to be very few negative impacts.
 Furthermore, we train teachers how to handle possible risks and insist that .b and Paws b are only taught within the safeguarding structure of a school.
 For an understanding of risk in mindfulness more broadly, read the Oxford Mindfulness Centre’s article: Is Mindfulness Safe?

 Schools tell how they have introduced mindfulness and how their school has benefited.

 Hear what students say

-Class impact data showing what students say having completed the Paws b or .b course.
+Class impact data showing what students say having completed the Paws b, .b or .breathe course.

 What’s in the news